heroku/heroku-buildpack-nginx/readme.md

 # Heroku Buildpack: NGINX

-Nginx-buildpack vendors nginx inside a dyno and connects NGINX to an app server via UNIX domain sockets.
-Both the app server and nginx logs are printed to stdout.
+Nginx-buildpack vendors NGINX inside a dyno and connects NGINX to an app server via UNIX domain sockets.
+Both the app server and NGINX logs are printed to stdout.
 NGINX is configured to use [l2met](https://github.com/ryandotsmith/l2met) conventions & heroku request ids.

 ## Requirements